 where Jim has created a ranking scale for what cities & Islands get affected most by tropical systems in the entire Atlantic basin.
 Another reason for the name HurricaneCity are the predictions made at the beginning of each hurricane season for the top cities & Islands that Jim thinks are at high risk based on a simple mathematical formula.
 Since Jim started making city predictions in 2003 he has nailed at least 4 to 6 cities out of 20 each year that ended up getting hit.
 In 2005 on the hurricane season kickoff show Jim predicted almost exactly what happened as Katrina would hit mid season watch (3min)

 .
 HurricaneCity.com has been mentioned on T.V, radio,newspapers & several magazines check it out

 ...
 Bill Phillips joined HurricaneCity in 2004 after using the website for many years.
 Bill has recorded many of the video clips seen on the live broadcast's,helps find cams and news sources during weather events.
 Bill's specialty is scanner, ham radio and capturing live news sources that enhance the HurricaneCity broadcast.
 If the HurricaneCity broadcast ever goes down during a hurricane, Bill takes over from Virginia Beach with the latest info.
-Bill is attending college in hopes of being involved in emergency management for the disabled.
+Bill graduated from Old Dominion University in 2016 and hopes to be involved in emergency management for the disabled.
 Born with Cerebral palsy in 1982 and seeing the effects hurricanes have had on disabled people he has met throughout the years has led him to contribute to this effort.
 Multimedia content such as audio/video drew Bill as well as visual and hearing impaired people looking for hurricane information.
 At HC in 2007

 | At home in 2012